23 Employee Retention Strategies for Keeping Top Talent

 16. Relax at a Virtual Tasting

-Virtual wine tastings and virtual whiskey tastings are unique and interesting employee retention activities your team is sure to love.
-Your team will get to sample wines and whiskeys from around the world while learning about mixed drink recipes, food pairings and the history behind each beverage.
+Virtual wine tastings are unique and interesting employee retention activities your team is sure to love.
+Your team will get to sample wines from around the world while learning about mixed drink recipes, food pairings and the history behind each beverage.
 Given the online format, it’s especially great for engaging remote workers.

 17. Try an Online Mixology Class